Liverpool's worst fears realised: FSG must spend this summer to end reliance on Salah & Mane

 It didn’t take long for the doom and gloom to arrive, did it?

-No sooner had the final whistle sounded at Anfield on Thursday night, than the hashtag #FSGOut was trending, as Liverpool fans took to Twitter to vent their annoyance at the club’s owners.
+As the final whistle sounded at Anfield on Thursday night, the hashtag #FSGOut was trending as Liverpool fans took to Twitter to vent their annoyance at the club’s owners.

 Blimey, you might think, is a draw at home to Arsenal really that bad?